arghsenic/arghsenic/README.md

 # $\color{grey}{\textsf{ponytown information}}$
 > i used to be github user @sickindividual, but i lost my mind briefly and impulsively deleted half of my socials. i'm back and i am sane again. i can be trusted with. weapons. smiling emoji

-> i'm often active when playing, you're free to come up and talk to me. whispering is also okay if you're shy.
+> i'm often active when playing, you're free to come up and talk to me. whispering is also okay if you're shy

-> i don't play on weekends or holidays much, because that's when everyone gets online and it lags my laptop out like crazy.
+> i don't play on weekends or holidays much, because that's when everyone gets online and it lags my laptop out like crazy
->> i like playing on early mornings or late into the night. (my timezone is gmt+1)

-> i don't care for tt/td, copying, or inspiration. do whatever you want.
+> i don't care for tt/td, copying, or inspiration. do whatever you want

-> my natural habitat is docks/upper docks on safe server 1.
+> my natural habitat is docks/upper docks on safe server 1

 # $\color{grey}{\textsf{links}}$
 > [rentry](https://rentry.org/cotardssyndrome)